 Hearing loss can happen gradually, and it’s not always easy to detect yourself.
 It’s also a very common issue—one in three adults ages 65 to 75 experience hearing loss.
 If you’ve found yourself saying “what?” more than usual or struggling to follow along with conversations in noisy environments, it may be time to take action.

 How often should you have hearing tested?
-We recommend getting an exam once a year , especially if you’re 60 or older.
+We recommend getting an exam once a year, especially if you’re 60 or older.
 Including a hearing exam in your annual routine is a wonderful way to ensure you hear life to the fullest.
-If you have (or develop) a hearing loss that can be helped by a device, you’ll be in a position to treat it before it progresses.
+If you have (or develop) a hearing loss that can be helped by a hearing aid, you’ll be in a position to treat it before it progresses.
+Start a new healthy habit this year and book a Miracle-Ear appointment today.

 Dental hygiene is an integral part of staying healthy.
 Regular trips to the dentist allow you to treat and prevent oral health problems like cavities or tooth loss.
 Cutting back on sugary food and drinks are good health habits that can protect teeth, along with brushing and flossing.
 As you start the new year, call your dentist and make an appointment.